Clock icon

 A complete recovery takes several months of careful management.
 How well you handle the recovery period directly affects your dog's long-term comfort.

-Strict rest: Your dog must be confined to a small area to stop them from running or jumping.
+Your dog should be confined to a small area to stop them from running or jumping.

 Dealing with a torn ACL is tough for any pet owner.
 Our veterinary team is ready to examine your dog's knee and explain your options clearly.